NE137/FortiScheduler/README.md

 -l : Lock the connection settings module, so the user cannot change the connection settings.
 -host : The IP address of the FortiGate firewall.
 -port : The port of the FortiGate firewall.
 Default is 443.
--api_key : The API key to authenticate with the FortiGate firewall.
+-apikey : The API key to authenticate with the FortiGate firewall.
 -a : Automatically connect to the FortiGate firewall using the provided settings.
 -s : Hide the eventlog module
 ```